 - modality (indication, question, condition, probability, wish…) and mood variant (realis/irrealis);

-- of course, various temporal and spatial relations (incl. relative), frequency, duration;
+- various temporal and spatial relations (incl. relative), frequency, duration;

 - and, if you want, even nuances such as partitivity to express iteration (e.g., “he went on giving food to the heretics for three years”: the food is one Object, but you can mark that it was given partitively);

 - thus, in summary, CASTEMO allows most of what the natural language allows.

 - CASTEMO requires the adoption of some basic data model structures:

 - data objects are expressed as entities (typically Persons, Groups, Actions, Events, Concepts, Objects, Locations, Resources, and Territories aka Texts);

 - entities are related through statements with a syntactic structure (subject, predicate, object1, and object2);

 - statements are also a type of entity, and can be related within statements (e.g. to express subordinate clauses) and properties;